-In this sentence Jesus talks about loyalty and sometimes we face situations, where people may ask, if we follow Jesus or not.
+In this sentence, Jesus talks about loyalty, and sometimes we face situations, where people may ask if we follow Jesus or not.
 These situations can be difficult, and if we look back in history, people lost their lives for being loyal to Jesus.
-In some countries it is still to this day, where people get killed for following Jesus.
+In some countries, it is still to this day, where people get killed for following Jesus.

 For sure it is not easy to admit being a follower of Jesus, knowing it might cost your life.
 I am sure, Jesus meant these situations too.
-But I want to get into another point, which is not as obvious like the first, but in my opinion very important too.
+But I want to get into another point, which is not as obvious as the first, but in my opinion very important too.

 Jesus also says in

-“Whoever has my commandments and keeps them, he it is who loves me.
+“Whoever has my commandments and keeps them, he is it who loves me.
 And he who loves me will be loved by my Father, and I will love him and manifest myself to him.”

 In this verse we see, it is not just to admit following Jesus.
 Jesus wants us to keep his commandments.
 This leads to the actual point, which I wanted to share.